Lead Generation Guide for B2B Marketers

-If your sales team in focused on a target audience, you’re going to want to give your reps an easy, repeatable way to personalize and tailor sales decks, case studies and follow up emails so they’re relevant to their prospects.
+If your sales team is focused on a target audience, you're going to want to give your reps an easy, repeatable way to personalize and tailor sales decks, case studies and follow up emails so they're relevant to their prospects.

 Either way, you're going to need the right tools for your climb, which means you need to the right lead generation strategies and lead generation tactics.

 If you've already got email marketing, search engine visibility, marketing and sales automation up and running, and a customer support ticket system in place, congratulations.
 You're in the foothills.

 Once you've got enough repetition to aggregate data with some degree of statistical relevance, you can focus on benchmarking lead capture, lead qualification and lead conversion performance.

 As you reach mid-elevation and start to come out of the forest to the top of the tree line, you can start to drive your sales planning and forecasting against the actual data you're collecting on the percentage of potential customers using your product or service.

 If your lead quality gets better, but your close rate is inconsistent, improve the lead qualification process.
 Perhaps sales blames marketing for lousy leads?
 Or marketing blames sales for engaging too aggressively?